Hosting Exhibit Cases

 Security and Liability

 All Library display cases are locked.
 However, the cases are glass.
 This places items in the cases at some risk of damage or theft.
 Rod Library will not be responsible for displaying items that are damaged or stolen.
-The University of Northern Iowa and Rod Library do not have insurance to cover the loss of or damage to displayed items.
+The University of Northern Iowa and Rod Library do not have insurance to cover the loss of or damage to display items.
 The person authorizing the display of her/his items assumes all risk of damage and loss.
-The person authorizing placement of her/his items in a Rod Library display case is encouraged to determine whether s/he has personal insurance which will pay for damage to or loss of items placed on display in Rod Library display cases.
+The person authorizing placement of personal items in a Rod Library display case is responsible for personal insurance to pay for the damage and/or loss of items if necessary.